-Security Considerations Used in the Maintenance of Campus Facilities emergency responders to campus incidents.
+Security Considerations Used in the Maintenance of Campus Facilities

+Public Safety established a real time Communications & Surveillance Center on Loew 5th Floor.
+This Center monitors Public Safety and the 46th & 52nd Precinct NYPD radio channels.
+Operators can view 423 campus cameras to proactively aid in campus video patrols and direct Public Safety staff and other emergency responders to campus incidents.
 In addition, the operators receive intrusion, duress, access control and fire alarm alerts from various campus buildings, making it a true force multiplier for Public Safety staff to protect the Bronx Community College campus.
 Public Safety working with Campus Physical Plant Services, Campus IT and vendors to maintain the school's fire alarm/suppression system for 29 building, 27 accesses control devices, 45 Panic / Duress Alarms, 35 Intrusion Alarms and 423 Surveillance Cameras, as well as interior / exterior lighting, fencing and locks.